nitzanhen/glossa-linguistics-typescript/Readme.md

   2. Imports from other top-level modules (imports from the same top-level modules, if they require more than one line, should be grouped together, but there need not be a line between those and other imports in this category).
   3. Imports from another "area" of the same top-level modules (this is mostly relevant for files in the linguistics top-level modules, which contains a few different sub-modules, e.g. `'#/linguisitics/property'`, `#/linguistics/inflection`, etc.).
 These imports can be either relative or "absolute" (using the # alias).
   4. Relative imports from the same module (and "area").
+  5. In the case of tests, a testData import is to appear last.

     In general, imports from files "closer" to the given file should appear later in the import section.
 For example, the imports of the GreekNoun.ts
     (under `#/linguistics/pos`) file should look something like:
     ```typescript